 About us at Agility Bits and what we're doing

 Agility Bits was started by me when I heard people saying they couldn't afford expensive agility equipment and I said I made my own.
 It started as a few pages of instructions for some jumps and a dodgy weave made out of bits of strapping from the DIY shop.
-There was also peculiar looking dogwalk and a tyre that was a real motorbike tyre.
+There was also a peculiar looking dog walk and a tyre that was a real motorbike tyre.
 The whole lot lived on a little bit of land that I liberated in 1984 when no-one else wanted it.
 It is only a little bit of land but we still use it and I can do some useful training on 'The Plot.'
 The equipment has changed quite a bit since those days.

-my OH Bernie to rectify that.
 Here's Sasha in 2016 winning a lower height

 This is Jilly, a collie springer cross who currently competes at grade 3.
 I choose the lower height option for her as soon as it was available and now she competes as an intermediate dog.